vonmillhausen/sf2000/README.md

 - `20230526 - 1.13`: Updated Audacity instructions to support latest version of Audacity.
 Added a BIOS CRC32 patcher tool for the reckless and brave.
 Added a note about `Foldername.ini` text colours reverting after loading a game (thanks `Zerter#4954`!)

 - `20230525 - 1.12`: Added a section about the internals of the `Foldername.ini` file.
 Added a note to the Arcade section about the "inrom" column in `adcockm`'s metadata document.
-Added a small firmware note for the `05.22` about community-spotted GBA performance improvements.
+Added a small 1.5 firmware note about community-spotted GBA performance improvements.
 Added specific emulator versions and Git commit links for each emulator (thanks `bnister` and `notv37`!).
 Added specific steps for producing SF2000-format audio files using Audacity.

 - `20230524 - 1.11`: Added my new [Generic Image Tool](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm).
 Added more exceptional information from `adcockm` in regards to arcade emulation on the SF2000, and cleaned up the old info accordingly.
 Corrected some typos related to `bisrv.asd` (thanks `luke7352`!).
 Usage of `nvinf.hsp` was tracked down to the numbers of games available on the main menu pages (thanks `kid_sinn#9691`!).

-- `20230522 - 1.10`: Updated resource tables for the new `05.22` firmware (no changes); added a table with details about known firmware versions.
+- `20230522 - 1.10`: Updated resource tables for the new 1.5 firmware (no changes); added a table with details about known firmware versions.
 Added a "Tools & Links" section.

 - `20230516 - 1.9`: Updated most of the Resources file lists to include firmware-related information (added, (un)changed, removed).
 Added new image resources for the latest May 15th firmware.
 Updated some images files previews to contain the fake name extensions as well.
 Added detail about the removal of per-game button maps from May 15th firmware.
 Renamed the sound previews to contain the fake name extensions as well.